Tobidashi Bōya: Designs

 A Tobidashi-bōya in a certain bakery's uniform.

 There are many eye-catching designs for Tobidashi-bōya.
 It is common to see both handmade designs and ready-made versions sold at home improvement centers.
 Design elements vary by era and region, and handmade signs in particular often have small design differences.
 Sometimes the likeness of popular manga and anime characters are morphed to fit Version 0's art style on unofficial handmade signs.
 As could be gathered from monikers like and Kozo (小僧), most of the designs feature boys, but some depict girls and the elderly.
 There are some advocates pushing to use the regional differences in Tobidashi-boya as a means to promote tourism and local revitalization in addition to traffic safety.
 As an example of the revitalization angle, Toyosato-machi, Shiga Prefecture is the home of the former Toyosato Municipal Elementary School, which was the model for the school in the TV anime K-On!
 (Produced by Kyoto Animation).
 Tobidashi were installed near the school featuring the likenesses of each of the characters, which gave some attention to Toyosato on social media.
-There were also signs made depicting Konata Izume from Lucky☆Star and the Vocaloid Hatsune Miku.
+There were also signs made depicting Konata Izumi from Lucky☆Star and the Vocaloid Hatsune Miku.
 Following this example, Tobidashi started to be associated with contents tourism.

 Some Tobidashi-bōya variations are based on real people, certain tourist activities, celebrities, sport jerseys, or employee uniforms.